OUR BUSINESSES FURTHER AFIELD

 BUSINESSES TO THE EAST

 Graham Bell Sharpen your skates, give you a spot to stay Warm in the front Office if You had arrived early, and on a couple occasions Pung drove out and picked me up as I was walking to the rink, through a blizzard, in the dark, with my equipment over m shoulder in a 50lb sugar bag.
 I truly loved both these guys for their Enormous Hearts..

-The Marmora Feed Mill was originally built in October, 1927 by Charles Lummiss and William Bonter.
-It was lined with metal to make it rat proof.
+The Marmora Feed Mill, which stood behind Mac's, was originally built in October, 1927 by Charles Lummiss and William Bonter.
+It had a concrete floor and was lined with metal to make it rat proof.
 In June of 1927, the Herald wrote:

 "Charles Lummiss and Robert E. Bonter have purchased the buildings of the old Ledger Gold Mine, near Cordova.
 After the buildings are taken down, they will be brought to Marmora and used to erect a grist mill and feed store.
 The grinding will be done by Hydro-Electric power."

 Note: We have no references to the"Ledger Mine" and wonder if this was meant to be "Ledyard" Mine.

 By 1932 it was operated by veterinarian, Dr. R.E.
 Lumsden.
 Later owned by Carl Heath, it was taken over by Ed McNamara in Sept. of 1961 and again changed hands in 1974 by Murray Walker, who ran it until 1981 when he sold it to Michael Kane.
 By 1984, it had a new owner, Bob Mauer.